Emircan92/QAApp/README.md

-# Single Page QA App
+# A simpe QA App

-A single page QA App.
+A simple QA App.